joneskm72/weather-dashboard/README.md

 ## User Story

-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+As a traveler, I want to see the weather outlook for multiple cities so that I can plan a trip accordingly

 <img src="assets/weather-dashboard.png" width="400">